MicrosoftDocs/well-architected/well-architected/services/compute/virtual-machines/virtual-machines-review.md

 > - Use Spot VMs when appropriate.
 > - Consider using Burstable (B) series VM sizes for VMs that are idle most of the time and have high usage for a certain period of time.
 > - Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
-> - Review SKUs that could benefit from Reserved Instances for one year, three years, or more.
+> - Prepay for Reserved Instances for one year, three years, or more.
 > - Hybrid benefit licensing

 ### Recommendations